ey92/notes/1101reading.md

 **constructed language** - a language that has been designed by an individual or group of individuals for some particular purpose, such as use in a fictional world or international communication, but did not originate as the native language of any speech community

+**modality** - mode of communication; tells us how the language is produced and how it is perceived
+- **auditory-vocal**/**aural-vocal**/**spoken languages** - perceived via hearing & produced via speech
+- **visual-gestural**/**signed languages** - perceived visually and produced via hand and arm movements, facial expressions, and head movements

+**code** - an artificially constructed system for representing a natural language; borrows its structure from the natural language it represents; doesn't have native speakers e.g. Morse code

 ## 3 Types of Grammar:
 1) _mental grammar_